jaredwray/keyv/packages/redis/README.md

 # About Redis Sets and its Support in v4

 We no longer support redis sets.
 This is due to the fact that it caused significant performance issues and was not a good fit for the library.
-We recommend using the `@keyv/redis` library for all your needs.

 # License